18F/handbook/_pages/how-we-work/research-guidelines.md

 While only scholarly researchers are strictly obligated to follow these principles, they are widely accepted in the United States as [a set of overaching values](http://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/index.html#xethical) guiding all investigations involving humans.

-These guidelines focus on two main tasks that support that goal: gaining participant consent and managing personally identifiable information (PII).
+These guidelines focus on two main tasks that support that goal: informing consent and managing personally identifiable information (PII).

-## Getting informed consent
+## Informing consent

-"Informed consent" is a fancy way of saying "make sure that participants know what they're getting into and are okay with it."
-There's a lot to know about informed consent, but what we basically need to do is get clear, concrete statements from the participant about:
+18F researchers have an obligation to ensure that our participants know what it means to participate in our research and how we plan to use the information we collect.
+When conducting research, ensure participants understand:

+1. They cannot expect to receive compensation for their participation (unless otherwise agreed to with our agency partners)
-1. The types of information given to us from the participant during the activity that we may record (this could be legal name, direct quotations, photos, and so on).
+1. The types of information we may record (this could be legal name, direct quotations, photos, screen captures, etc.).
-2. How we can share that information (with no one ever, within the immediate project, and with the general public are the usual limits)
+1. How we will share information we collect.
+Usual options include: No one ever (off the record), within the immediate project team, on a need-to-know basis (our default) and with the general public.

-### Consent forms
+### Participant agreements

-* [Printable form](https://methods.18f.gov/assets/downloads/ConsentForm.docx).
-If you're going to use the printable form, offer your participant one copy and keep another for yourself.
-Then store the signed consent form somewhere secure, like a locked office cabinet.
-* [Google Forms version](https://docs.google.com/forms/d/13ra4T0BVWbjSPBfOuNj8zVclU5J4TquX_tFbHUQWUpc/viewform).
-Copy this file and put it into your own project folder.
-At the moment, for some reason, the "move to folder" option appears to disabled in Google Forms, so you need to do this manually:

-1. Copy file
-2. Go to recent files in Drive and look for your copy
-3. Drag and drop to your project folder.
-4. Once you've got the form in your project folder, edit all the bits in CAPITAL LETTERS to apply to your project.
-It will automatically create its own responses spreadsheet.
-Make sure to restrict access to the responses spreadsheet to **only the people who really need access on your team** which is probably only YOU.
-And then give out the link as needed. *Caveat: many federal employees will not be able to access Google Forms on their work computers.*
+18F maintains an [example participant agreement](https://methods.18f.gov/participant-agreement/) in our Methods site (this is useful for sharing with agency partners) and a [document template](https://docs.google.com/document/d/16qg58Hn92UlXLsi-2taizi7qe5mvQ3LMSkcvyHk8Bdo/edit) for internal use.
+Please make a copy of the participant agreement document template, put it into your project folder, and edit the highlighted text for each of your research studies.

-Feel free to adapt our form as needed to make sure that we're following the three principles above, but don't change any of the legal language without asking [#legalstuff](https://gsa-tts.slack.com/archives/legalstuff) first.
+Feel free to adapt our form as needed, but don't change any of the legal language without asking [#legalstuff](https://gsa-tts.slack.com/archives/legalstuff) first.
 If your participants are likely not fully literate in English, consider having the form translated to the correct language or working out a process for verbal consent using a translator.

-Consent forms often have Personally Identifiable Information (PII).
-Read more below for how to manage PII.
+When sending participant agreements electronically, please use our [participant agreement email template](https://docs.google.com/document/d/1t01t_eLYWJXuKdJkhiyBqkWf4Yr5XsFAbNv-BDAZqzE/edit
+).
+This template clearly specifies how people can opt out of a study and decline us the ability to contact them in the future.

 ## Managing Personally Identifiable Information (PII)